vishnuvardhan-k/vsd-physical-design-using-open-source-tools/README.md

  			Ratio of flops to total logic  = 1317/1613 = 12.22%

- ## *DAY 2 - CHIP PLANNING STRATEGIES & INTRODUCTION to FOUNDRY LIBRARY CELLS*
+ ## *Day 2 - Chip Planning Strategies and Introduction to Foundry Library Cells*

  **core** is the section of the chip where the fundamental logic of the design is placed.
 A**die** ,which consists of core ,is a small semiconductor material specimen on whcih the fundamental circuit is fabricated.
 A ** netlist** describes the connectivity of a electronic design.